What is Lower Circuit in Share Market: Buying and Selling Guide

 This limit is typically expressed as a percentage of the index's closing price from the previous day.
 This pause allows the market to stabilize before resuming trading.
 In this period, neither can buyers place bids nor sellers offer their shares.
 Once the trading halt is lifted, trading activity can recommence and market participants can place their orders again.

-Find safer and more stable stocks with our largecaps focused portfolio for that protects you in volatile markets.
+Find safer and more stable stocks with our largecaps focused portfolio that protects you in volatile markets.

 Get Wright Titan